Overview

 Investment and Trading Risks

 All investments risk the loss of capital.
-The Firm’s investment program will or may
+The Firm’s Investment Management will or

-involve, without limitation, risks associated with limited diversification, equity risks,
+may involve, without limitation, risks associated with limited diversification, equity

-interest rates, volatility, systems risks and other risks inherent in such activities.
+risks, interest rates, volatility, systems risks and other risks inherent in such

-Clients’ investments may be materially affected by conditions in the financial
+activities.
+Clients’ investments may be materially affected by conditions in the

-markets and overall economic conditions occurring globally and in particular
+financial markets and overall economic conditions occurring globally and in

-countries or markets where the Firm invests on behalf of clients.
-The Firm’s methods
+particular countries or markets where the Firm invests on behalf of Clients.
+The

-of minimizing such risks may not accurately predict future risk exposures.
-Risk
+Firm’s methods of minimizing such risks may not accurately predict future risk

-management techniques are based in part on the observation of historical market
+exposures.
+Risk management techniques are based in part on the observation of

-behavior, which may not predict market divergences that are larger than historical
+historical market behavior, which may not predict market divergences that are larger

 8